dushriane/Brain_INTO_Commit/README.md

 Compare Values with Previous or Next Records

-In here the query is using the LAG function to get the previous salary of an employee and comparing it to the salary of the current employee, while the LEAD function just helps us get the salary of the next employee, and we can do operations on it like the ones we did on the LAG function.
+The query is using the LAG function to get the previous salary of an employee and comparing it to the salary of the current employee, while the LEAD function just helps us get the salary of the next employee, and we can do operations on it like the ones we did on the LAG function.
 ![compare values with previous record](https://github.com/user-attachments/assets/52b831ea-a8e3-455c-be70-508d835a6568)

 ## USE IN REAL WORLD

-This type of query can be used in banks when checking loan payment patterns of a customer before being given another loan.
+This type of query can be used in banks when checking the loan payment patterns of a customer before being given another loan.